 In bowl of stand mixer, place cereal and butter.
 Pour hot water over.
 Mix well and let sit till cooled to lukewarm.

 Once cereal mixture is lukewarm, add sourdough starter, salt, sugar or honey, and milk or whey.
 Coarsely grind 1/2 cup flax seed in coffee grinder to get 2/3 cup of ground flax seed.
-Add to bowl along with the oatmeal, sunflower seeds, cornmeal, and hemp hearts.
+Add to bowl along with the oatmeal, sunflower seeds, polenta, and hemp hearts.
 Turn on mixer to blend everything together.

 Add whole wheat flour until the dough pulls away from the bowl and is stiff.
 It should feel a little tacky but not sticky.
 (Remember that the whole grains continue to take up some of the moisture as the dough rises.)

 Knead dough for 10 to 12 minutes using mixer (if you have an Ankarsrum mixer) or by hand.

 Turn into large greased bowl, loosely cover with plastic wrap, and allow dough to rise about 2-3 hours, until about doubled.